mazidulfarabi/thynkzone-instructions/README.md

 - make sure nameservers are right, then setup dns, ssl, speed and other settings
 - get origin certificate and set security to strict at ssl page
 - create .crt and .key and ca_bundle.crt in tomcat9/conf folder and paste the origin cert's pubklic crt and private key pem
-- edit server.xml (see ssl-server-xml-edit pics in humanitarian private repo and add admin-gui and allowipaddress".*")
+- edit server.xml (see ssl-server-xml-edit pics in thynkzone private repo and add admin-gui and allowipaddress".*")
 - edit conf/tomcat-users.xml
 - restart tomcat server and wait for a few minutes to see if worked

 7) Deploy war (from private repository)
 - go to domain/manager/html/
-- delete current ROOT and deploy the root from humanitarian private repository - root after ssl - deploy after renaming it to ROOT.war
+- delete current ROOT and deploy the root from thynkzone private repository - root after ssl - deploy after renaming it to ROOT.war
 - check if online

 8) Make sure mail reaches